3JTek/General-Assembly-Notes/module-01/css-frameworks.md

 ## Usage

-Now that the framework is installed, its simply a case of finding visual elements from the documentation and adding them into our project.
+Now that the framework is installed, it's simply a case of finding visual elements from the documentation and adding them into our project.
 For example, if we wanted a responsive navbar, we can copy the code from the docs and paste it into the `body` of our HTML file like so:

 ```html
 <nav class="navbar" role="navigation" aria-label="main navigation">